Kvnyu/elixir_data_structures_meetup_talk/ds_elixir.md

   * Each section it looks at is 4 bits long instead of 2 bits
   * The pointers to nodes are stored much more efficiently.
     * You can notice in our diagrams that a lot of the array spaces in the nodes are empty - only the sections used in our words are used.
 This is pretty inefficient
-    * Instead of an array as we have shown here, they use a much more condensed implementation using a bit-array.
+    * Instead of an array as we have shown here, they use a much more condensed implementation using a bitarray.
 If you want to know more about this you can check our their implementation code below or ask me about it afterwards.
   * They also use heaps of bit manipulations to make it *blazingly fast*

 Below is the implementation of the get for the Map implementation in Erlang's OTP with some comments for my own understanding and reference.
 Source link [here](https://github.com/erlang/otp/blob/7bb67891eea35259c0a24ed1f54098ae1b454cea/erts/emulator/beam/erl_map.c)